 Ligurian language (called lìgure or zenéize) is spoken in Italy (regions of Liguria, southern Piedmont and zones of Sardinia), south-eastern France, part of Corsica, Monaco (as Monegasque, influenced by French), and by emigrates in Latin America, North America, Europe and Australia.

 It is a Romance language belonging to the Gallo-Italic group and does not represent a variant of the currently official Italian tongue, but a different language directly derived from Latin.
 It is commonly known as Genoese dialect since it was the language of the ancient Republic of Genoa (nowadays capital of the region of Liguria in northwestern Italy) and due to the remarkable diffusion and literary prestige of the capital's variant throughout the Mediterranean.

-Download our free dictionary (for Windows) and browse both the Ligurian-English and the English-Ligurian lists.
+Download our free dictionary (for Windows or Android) and browse both the Ligurian-English and the English-Ligurian lists.
 Look up a word, add or modify an entry, and learn words at your own rhythm from a personal learning list.
 Click here to learn more about the features or scroll down to download the program.
 An online version is also available, so you can browse the dictionary without downloading it.

 This dictionary was made by GENOVES.com.ar.

 Each Ligurian term reported in this dictionary includes its corresponding accents only as a guide to pronouncing our language, just like words are often shown in dictionaries in other languages.
 This is only a way to explain the sound of each word clearly and does not mean that Ligurian must be written with more accents than the essential ones, i.e., the ones required by words of more than one syllable finished in a stressed simple vowel.

 â long A

 e / é like A in 'main', short